fastrgv/RufasSok/README.md

 * uses OpenAL for applause sound;
 * all runtime files are in ./data/
 * all puzzle files are in ./games/
-* includes 3 external autosolvers:  iplr3r, ibox3r, hbox5
+* includes 3 external autosolvers:  iplr3r, ibox3r, hbox
 * includes 3 embedded autosolvers that help you to learn.
 * no installation
 * no dependencies